ThisIsMirk/food-delivery-end-to-end/README.md

 #### Steps taken in this project:
 1. Data exploration
-2. Splitting data into train and test
-3. Data cleaning
+2. Data cleaning
-4. Data transformation pipeline creation
+3. Data transformation pipeline creation
-5. Training and evaluating models (and creating a pipeline to do so)
+4. Training and evaluating models (and creating a pipeline to do so)
-6. Hyperparameter tuning
+5. Hyperparameter tuning
-7. Evaluating using test set
+6. Evaluating using test set

 ### Data Exploration